POEMS Tea Atelier

 Share

-KUROGAK chawan is a powerful, expressive work of ceramic art.
+KUROGAKI chawan is a powerful, expressive work of ceramic art.
 This exceptional Tea Bowl is a deeply tactile and visually dramatic piece, ideal for the tea and ceramic lovers seeking unique artistry and a verifiable artisan heritage.

 Iron Brush-Mark Technique (鉄刷毛目): The surface is dominated by a complex, multi-layered glaze where a thick iron pigment has been applied with a decisive brush stroke.
 This technique leaves behind a raw & expressive texture, a visual dialogue between the deep, charred black and rich, earthy browns that defines the bowl's dynamic character